 She/he was walking by the edge of the road before the headlight got to her/him and forced her/him to run towards the jungle.
 But as soon as the engine stopped, the leopard came right beside the car, a sudden turn of events ushering to fifteen minutes of both the parties being awe-struck by each other’s presence.
 The yellow body with brown circles was so spectacularly beautiful that the thought of clicking a picture escaped my mind.
 Desperate an attempt as it was, Manish unlocked his side of the door without making a sound with the brave intention (‘brave’ according to him and ‘stupid’ according to us) of getting the ‘close-up’ picture.
 His ‘brave’ endeavor shoved the leopard to the point of escape.

 The next night we again went for a drive at 7 pm behind Jim Corbett National Park.
-The hushed dark roads all of a sudden were obstructed with elephant potty (elephants do shit a lot!).
-Two of my friends started arguing over whether the potty was fresh or not.
+The hushed dark roads all of a sudden were obstructed with elephant ‘potty’ (elephants do shit a lot!).
+Two of my friends started arguing over whether the shit was fresh or not.
 We could sense that the elephants might be somewhere near.
 After a few more bends, Manish shouted that a group of elephants was crossing the road and entering the jungle.
 We stopped immediately, as it is not safe to go near elephants.
 They tend to obliterate everything they find on the way.
 But honestly, I couldn’t see them properly in the dark.

 Also read – I Heard A Roar from Behind My Tent